MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ## Work in sprints

-Sprints allow the development team to focus on completing a pre-selected set of work.
+Sprints allow the development team to focus on completing a preselected set of work.
 Work assigned to a sprint appears on the team's sprint backlog.
 Sprint backlogs are defined only for product backlogs, not for portfolio backlogs.

 #### Sprint burndown chart